 It is essential to remember that the IoT is a network of connected devices, which is a core of a compelling web of people.
 Thus, it is vital to protect the IoT from getting doomed.
 But before we get into this debate of how to prevent IoT from getting doomed?
 First, let’s shed some light on the issues and threats that IoT devices frequently face.

 Frequent threats to the IoT

 These hacks usually occur when IoT devices are compromised through the network to which they are connected.
 Such breaches allow the hacker to have control of the device and function it as they like.
-For instance, the hacker may tap inside a device in an autonomous vehicle to control its driving, and it triggers a crash and harms a factory.
+For instance, the hacker may tap inside a device in an autonomous vehicle to control its driving, triggering a crash and harming a factory.